 St. Augustíne grass is an aggressive species.
 It spreads rapidly through the soil growth “branches” called stolons.
 If managed correctly, St. Augustine grass forms a dense cover that easily handles light foot traffic.
 Also, this thick cover competes well with most weeds, as they have a difficult time taking root.

 St. Augustine is the most resistant shade grass in hot weather.
 Texas Common, Raleigh, Seville, Palmetto, and Floratam are some varieties of St. Augustine commonly used in the south.
+For successful, low maintenance lawn care, breeds like this one are a wise choice for North Texas homeowners.

 A Simple Guide